bomonike/bomonike.github.io/odoo.md

 1. Request to join via Patreon.

-1. Once you're made a contributor, generate a GitHub Personal Access Token for read access:
+1. If you have not been made a contributor, generate a GitHub Personal Access Token for read access:

    1. You need a GitHub account with SSH certificates.
    1. At your GitHub's Account settings > Developer settings > Fine-grained Personal access tokens:<br /><br /><a target="_blank" href="https://github.com/settings/tokens">https://github.com/settings/tokens</a>